fastly/terraform-provider-fastly/README.md

 ## Building The Documentation

-The documentation is built from components (go templates) stored in the `docs_src` folder.
+The documentation is built from components (go templates) stored in the `templates` folder.
 Building the documentation copies the full markdown into the `docs` folder, ready for deployment to Hashicorp.

 > NOTE: you'll need the [`tfplugindocs`](https://github.com/hashicorp/terraform-plugin-docs) tool for generating the Markdown to be deployed to Hashicorp.

-With the repository cloned to: `$GOPATH/src/github.com/fastly/terraform-provider-fastly`:

-* To build the documentation Markdown files:
-`go run scripts/website/parse-templates.go`

 * To validate the documentation directory structure:
 `tfplugindocs validate`